himarajab/pycasts/README.md

 ## Walkthrough

-APIS to aggregate data from different sources and display to users content from feed they are interested with
+APIS to aggregate data from different sources and display to users content from feed they are interested with also I will apply here all  technolgies I learn